KPZ fluctuations in finite volume: Riemann surface approach

 Before considering the probability of the observable $Q_{t}$ defined in the previous section, we summarize in this section a few well known facts about Riemann surfaces, meromorphic functions on them, and how they describe eigenstates of a parameter-dependent matrix $M(g)$, see e.g. \cite{B2013.3,E2018.1,G2021.1} for more detailed introductions.

 Since all the entries of the matrix $M(g)$ defined in the previous section are monomials in the variable $g$ (with an exponent that may be negative), the characteristic equation

 whose solutions $\mu(g)$ are the eigenvalues of $M(g)$, is a polynomial equation in both $g$ and $\mu$ and thus a complex algebraic curve, called the spectral curve of the process.
-The spectral curve may have (at most finitely many) singular points \footnote{ Not to be confused with exceptional points $g_{*}$ at which $M(g)$ is not diagonalizable, singular points are merely accidental degeneracies of the spectrum of $M(g)$, which are absent for generic $M(g)$.} around which it is not a surface but for instance a double cone.
+The spectral curve may have (at most finitely many) singular points \footnote{ Singular points on the spectral curve must not be confused with ramification points on the corresponding Riemann surface, see figure~\ref{fig singular point}.
+Singular points are merely accidental degeneracies of the spectrum of $M(g)$, absent for generic $M(g)$, and correspond to the intrinsic property that the spectral curve in not locally a surface around the singular point.
+Ramification points \emph{with respect to some parametrization} of the Riemann surface are caused by the presence of a branch point with respect to that parametrization.
+For the special case of the parametrization by $g$, they are called exceptional points, and correspond to values of $g$ where $M(g)$ is not diagonalizable.} around which it is not a surface but for instance a double cone (nodal point), see figure~\ref{fig singular point}.
 A desingularization procedure removing the singular points, if any, leads to a compact surface $\R$, which may have several connected components.
 The surface $\R$ is endowed with a complex structure describing how local expressions of $\mu$ as a function of $g$ are related in various neighbourhoods, and $\R$ is then identified with a compact Riemann surface.

 Any eigenstate of $M(g)$ for any complex value of $g$ corresponds to a point $p=[g,n]\in\R$, with $n$ labelling the eigenstates, and $\mu$ and $g$ are understood as meromorphic functions on $\R$ (i.e. functions whose only singularities are poles).
 Additionally, the eigenvectors $\langle\psi(p)|$ and $|\psi(p)\rangle$ can be normalized in such a way that all their entries are rational functions of $\mu(p)$ and $g(p)$, and thus also meromorphic on $\R$, since the left and right eigenvalue equations $\langle\psi(p)|M(g(p))=\mu(p)\langle\psi(p)|$ and $M(g(p))|\psi(p)\rangle=\mu(p)|\psi(p)\rangle$ are linear in the eigenvectors.